How often do you use the expression safe travels to farewell a loved one? And how many times have you had someone else wish you a safe trip?

 We can’t list them all, so if your country is not on the list just do a Google search.

-Tip 2: Get a good travel insurance policy
+Tip 2: Get an effective travel insurance policy

 Opinions are divided on whether travel insurance is worth it or not, but we wouldn’t travel without it.
 In our view, the value of the policy far outweighs its costs if something goes wrong.